Here’s Everything You Need to Know About Merida Airport (MID Airport)

 Why are flights to Merida so expensive?

-Since it’s a regional airport, with limited flight options and only a few major airlines that fly to Merida, that often means higher price tags.
+As a regional airport with limited flight options and only a few major airlines that fly to Merida, this often means higher price tags on flights to MID Airport.

-When you’re ready to book your flights to Merida, you can use the search tool below ⤵ If this is your first time in Merida, you’re in for a real treat, as there’s so many great things to do in Merida Mexico.
+If this is your first time in Merida, you’re in for a real treat, as there are so many great things to do in Merida Mexico.
+However, you just have to get past the high prices to fly to Merida airport 🤪

 Merida Airport Guide

-The most stress-free, hassle-free and easiest way to get from Merida Airport to Downtown Merida is via private shuttle — which is less than $40 USD for round trip service!
+The most stress-free, hassle-free and easiest way to get from Merida Airport to Downtown Merida is via this private shuttle company — which is usually about $40 USD for round trip service (though rates can vary).

 As someone who lives in Merida, I always recommend the shuttle to anyone who’s not renting a car in Merida.